Learn How To Ferment Vegetables

 Why not get creative and try fermenting some of the more odd vegetables from your box?
-From fermented broccoli to fermented mooli radish, the sky really is the limit!
+From fermented broccoli to fermented radish, the sky really is the limit!
 You can ferment fruit as well.
 Check out our list of delicious drinks you can make from fermented fruit scraps!

 How long do fermented vegetables last?

 Fermented vegetables have a pretty long shelf life.
 That’s why they’ve been a popular foodstuff for centuries (and long before we had fridges…)

 Nevertheless, how long your fermented veg lasts will depend on your fermentation method and how you choose to store them.
 Typically, a jar of sauerkraut or pickle should last anywhere from four to 18 months when sealed tight and stored in the fridge.

 Not sure if your fermented veg has reached its use-by date?
 Give it a sniff.
 If it has a very strong, unpleasant smell, it’s probably inedible.
 Fuzzy mould and a slimy texture are also two tell-tale signs of fermented veg that’s gone bad.